jedi-gg/dragaliagg/README.md

 # Dragalia.gg

-A site for Dragalia Lost endgame builds & comps.
+A site for Dragalia Lost endgame team builds & comps.

 ## I have a complaint!